What is a case study?

 - a lack of access to education

-- a lack of access to water/electricity/schools/security in slums
+- a lack of access to mains electricity (e.g. in slums)

-- a lack of security/human rights (human trafficking)
+- a lack of human rights (human trafficking)

-- A lack of access to X (finish this sentence to generate topics: "In Japan, we take it for granted that we can....., however this is not true for everyone around the world."
+- A lack of X (finish this sentence to generate more topics: "In Japan, we take it for granted that we can....., however this is not true for everyone around the world."

 GCP: You will be visiting the Phillipines between first and second year.
 Let's learn more before you go.
 Read part 1 (Executive summary) of this: (link)